TristanBoulesteix/Loran-Java-project/README.md

 - Full JavaDoc of your project (tests included).

-- Full JXR of your project (tests included).
+- Full JXR of our project (tests included).

 - SureFire report of your project.